Article curated by Ginny Smith

 The other possibility, when asking how old a species is, is that we are referring to how long an individual of that species lives.
 This is important, as studying long-lived animals may provide a clue into how we could slow down the aging process and even increase our lifespan.Without knowing all the species that exist, however, it is impossible to determine which lives to be the oldest, so we may not be investigating the most illuminating creature.

-Learn more about aging.
+Learn more about Animal Longevity.

 This article was written by the Things We Don’t Know editorial team, with contributions from Zen Faulkes, and Johanna Blee.